AbdillahiAwo/LLM-Predicting-Diagnosis/README.md

 This project evaluates the diagnostic accuracy of a LLM in predicting the correct final medical diagnoses from selected House M.D. episodes.
 The evaluation was performed using two scoring methods: Strict Accuracy (exact matches only) and Lenient Accuracy (partial credit for correct categories or closely related diagnoses).
 By combining transcript data with LLM-generated predictions, the project investigates how close LLMs can come to making accurate medical diagnoses in a realistic, case-based setting.

+Some incorrect predictions were plausible differential diagnoses, meaning the LLM identified a condition with overlapping symptoms but not the exact disease.
+These errors often arose from missing contextual clues in the transcripts and the model’s reliance on text patterns rather than full clinical reasoning.

 ### Dataset

 * Source: House M.D.